+The LGR monotonically increases with BC for all values (0.96 for both cyclones and anticyclones Fig.~\ref{fig:prop_corr}b,e).
+Since BC closely resembles the prediction for the baroclinic growth rate in linear instability models \citep[e.g.,][]{charney1947,Eady1949,Phillips1954}, its linear relationship with LGR suggests that these models accurately capture the average cyclone growth.

-However, the GT of cyclones is negatively correlated with EGR (0.66, Fig.~\ref{fig:prop_corr}c).
-The reduction in GT with baroclinicity aligns with previous results from meteorological studies of the West Pacific \citep{Schemm2020} and the observation that GT reduces during winter (Fig.~\ref{fig:growthtime_map}e).
-This trend was also observed in idealized simulations, which showed it resulted from the mean state's effect on the baroclinic wave's vertical structure \citep{Hadas2021}.
-A comparison of GT and LGR between low and high baroclinicity values reveals that percentage-wise, LGR is increasing more rapidly (approximately a 400\% increase between low and high baroclinicity values) than GT (about a 50\% decrease).
-Cyclones on the poleward side of the jet have higher LGR and lower GT (Fig.~\ref{fig:prop_corr}b,c blue versus red), which explains the small overall difference in the MS on different sides of the jet (relative to anticyclones).
+However, the GT is negatively correlated with BC (correlation of -0.96 and -0.92 for cyclones and anticyclones, respectively, Fig.~\ref{fig:prop_corr}c,f), indicating that the reduction in GT is responsible for the decrease in MI at high BC values.
+The reduction in GT with increasing baroclinicity aligns with previous meteorological studies of the West Pacific \citep{Schemm2021}, which showed that GT reduces from summer to winter, opposing the seasonal trend in baroclinicity.
+This trend was also observed in idealized GCM simulations, which demonstrated that it stemmed from the mean state’s influence on the vertical structure of baroclinic waves \citep{Hadas2021suppression}.

-Similar to cyclones, the anticyclones' LGR is better correlated with EGR (0.90, Fig.~\ref{fig:prop_corr}f) than the MS (0.54, Fig.~\ref{fig:prop_corr}e), and the GT decreases with EGR (correlation of -0.81, Fig.~\ref{fig:prop_corr}g).
-Anticyclones on the equatorward side of the jet have both a longer GT and a higher LGR (Fig.~\ref{fig:prop_corr}g, red versus blue), which explains why anticyclones on the poleward side of the jet are significantly stronger (Fig.~\ref{fig:prop_corr}e, blue versus red).
+Decomposing the contribution from different regions relative to the jet shows that cyclones on the poleward side of the jet have a higher LGR (Fig.~\ref{fig:prop_corr}b, blue versus green and orange), consistent with their larger MI.
+In addition, cyclones on the center of the jet have a higher GT (Fig.~\ref{fig:prop_corr}c, orange versus green and blue), which is consistent with their greater MI compared to cyclones on the equatorward side of the jet.
+Anticyclones on the poleward side of the jet have slightly higher LGR and much lower GT, such that their MI is lower (Fig.~\ref{fig:prop_corr}d-f, blue versus orange and green).